BrowserStackCE/browserstack-examples-cucumber-testng/README.md

 ```sh
   mvn test -Dcucumber.filter.tags="@tagname"
   ```
-For this repostiroy you can use two tags > @userfeature, @regression > This is will run scenarios with this tags on browserstack
+For this repository you can use two tags > @userfeature, @regression > This is will run scenarios with this tags on browserstack

 ## Generating Allure Reports